apache/systemds/src/main/python/docs/source/guide/python_end_to_end_tut.rst

     }

 The "format" of the file is csv, and "header" is set to true because we added the feature names as headers to the csv files.
-The value "data_type" is set to frame as the preprocessing functions that we use require this datatype.
+The value "data_type" is set to frame, as the preprocessing functions that we use require this datatype.
 The value of "naStrings" is a list of all the string values that should be treated as unknown values during the preprocessing.
-Also, "rows" in our example is set to 32561, as we have this many entries and "cols" is set to 15 as we have 14 features and one label inside the files.
+Also, "rows" in our example is set to 32561, as we have this many entries and "cols" is set to 15 as we have 14 features, and one label column inside the files.
 We will later show how we can split them.

 After these requirements are completed, we have to define a SystemDSContext for reading our dataset.
 We can do this in the following way: